-The Vision of Union County Early College (UCEC) incorporates three core values, Rigor, Relevance, and Relationships, to provide an environment conducive to positive student-teacher relationships and increasing academic performance for admission to college courses during the first two years.
+The Vision of Union County Early College (UCEC) incorporates three core values, Rigor, Relevance, and Relationship, to provide an environment conducive to positive student-teacher relationships and increasing academic performance for admission to college courses during the first two years.

-Union County is situated in the south piedmont area of North Carolina with an estimated population of 193,000 residents.
+Union County is situated in the south piedmont area of North Carolina with an estimated population of over 200,000 residents.
 The county provides a unique blend of rural and metropolitan lifestyles.
 Students from all over Union County attend our Early College program.

 Union County Early College High School is located on South Piedmont Community College campus.
 We are an accelerated program combining four years of high school and two years of college transfer courses.
-Students can graduate in five years with a high school diploma and an associate degree.
+Students can graduate in five years with a high school diploma and an associate’s degree.

 Union County Early College High School is on a 4x4 block schedule.
-High school courses are taught at an honors level.
-Students are required to complete a minimum of 28 credits to receive a college/university preparatory high school diploma and 60-64 community college credits to receive an associate degree.
-Students have the opportunity to earn an Associate of Art or Associate of Science degree through South Piedmont Community College.
+Students attend four high school classes for ninety minutes each during the eighteen week semester.
+Students may earn a minimum of eight high school credits in a school year.
+All high school courses are taught at an honors level, as long as it is available in the district.
+Students are required to complete a minimum of 28 credits to receive a college/university preparatory high school diploma and 61 community college credits to receive an associate’s degree.
+Students have the opportunity to earn an Associate’s of Art or Associate’s of Science through South Piedmont Community College.